 Gum disease can advance quickly and is one of the most common problems seen by vets.
 If untreated it can lead to serious damage to your pet’s vital organs.

 It is caused by bacteria, which along with food, saliva and other particles, forms the sticky substance, plaque on the enamel of your pet’s teeth.
 This plaque leads to inflammation of the gums and as it hardens turns into tartar.

 If left untreated your pet can develop periodontitis which may lead to tooth loss and severe infections which can travel further afield to the heart, lungs and kidneys.

 Scaling tartar from the teeth and polishing the surfaces will get the mouth back to almost new as long as no extractions are needed.
 Loose teeth and any with infected roots should be removed, as should teeth with significant feline ondontoclastic resorption lesions (FORLs) in cats.

 To avoid these procedures it is important to keep your pet’s teeth clean.
-Brushing is the best method but many animals will not allow their owners to do this so there are other options, such as toothpaste that does not require use with a brush, veterinary exclusive chews and also water additives.
+Brushing is the best method but many animals will not allow their owners to do this, so there are other options, such as a meat flavoured toothpaste that does not require use with a brush, veterinary exclusive chews, water additives, special diets and more

 If you have concerns, make an appointment with our nurses or give us a ring to talk about the best dental care and treatment for your pet.